-Social proof holds the potential to grow your business’ online reputation drastically.
-The only problem is businesses usually wait for customers to post about them on social media to generate social proof.
+Social proof has the potential to drastically grow your business’s online reputation.
+The only problem is that businesses usually wait for customers to post about them on social media to generate social proof.
+The cost of waiting can be high.
+After all, if you don’t have significant review volume, the 74% of consumers who read reviews before trying a service provider may never find you.

-But you can get all the proof you need from online review sites and use them to your advantage with review marketing techniques.
+However, you can obtain all the proof you need directly from online review sites and your customers.
+Then, you can use these reviews to your advantage with innovative review marketing techniques.

-This blog post explores review marketing and helps you grow your business with tried and tested review marketing strategies.
+This blog post explores the strategies behind review marketing and helps you grow your business with tried-and-tested strategies.

 What is review marketing?

-Customers have become quite vocal on online review sites sharing their positive and negative experiences to influence other purchases.
-And this works, as over 60% of consumers read Google reviews before deciding to buy from a business.
+Customers have become quite vocal on online review sites, sharing their positive and negative experiences to influence other purchases.
+This works, as over 60% of consumers read Google reviews before buying from a business.

 While most businesses work on guaranteeing a good customer experience, they do not work as hard on getting them translated into great customer reviews.

-Understandably so, as generating great customer reviews is hard work.
+Understandably so!
+Without the right tools, generating great customer reviews is hard work.
 While review marketing is the process of marketing with reviews as your basis, it is equally important that businesses invest time in developing a process to keep customer reviews coming regularly.

 Why is review marketing important for businesses?